15 Phylogenomics

 The first line is a consensus sequence: it indicates the nucleotide supported by the majority of the sequences in the alignment (90% of the sequences should agree, otherwise an N is displayed)

-They represent positions that are the same as the consensus
+Dots represent positions in which sequences are identical to the reference the consensus

 Question